Kitura/Swift-SMTP/README.md

             // `mail` is the attempted mail, `error` is the error if one occured },
         completion: { (sent, failed) in
-            // this optional callback gets called when all the mails have been sent
+            // this optional callback gets called after all the mails have been sent
             // `sent` is an array of the successfully sent mails
             // `failed` is an array of (Mail, Error)--the failed mails and their corresponding errors }